yogensia/VSCodeSearchWPDocs/README.md

 ## Known Issues

 - The extension relies on Google's "I'm feeling lucky" functionality when searching the new WP Developer Resource.
 This allows retrieving the function page directly instead of opening a search results page, but it also adds an element of unpredictability.
 I have had no issues so far with it though.
-If you find an issue let me know know by posting it on [github](https://github.com/yogensia/VSCodeSearchWPDocs/issues).
+If you find an issue let me know by posting it on [github](https://github.com/yogensia/VSCodeSearchWPDocs/issues).

-- If you set the search to the WordPress Codex, some function will still redirect tot he new Developer Resource site.
-This is out of the control of this plugin, as the Developer Resource is meant to replace the older Codex site.
+- If you set the search to the WordPress Codex, some functions will still redirect to the new Developer Resource site.
+This is out of the control of this extension, as the Developer Resource is meant to replace the older Codex site.

+## Roadmap

+Planned updates can be found at the [project's Trello board](https://trello.com/b/GAayqIox/searchwpdocs).

+## Suggestions & Bug Reports

+If you find an issue or have any feedback you can let me know by posting on [github](https://github.com/yogensia/VSCodeSearchWPDocs/issues).

+## Themes

+Search WordPress Docs has a few themes available, used to style the Documentation when viewed in a tab within VSCode.

+If you want to help by providing a theme, [check this guide](https://github.com/yogensia/VSCodeSearchWPDocs/blob/master/THEMES-HOW-TO.md).

+### List of themes

+- WordPress Code Reference
+- One Dark
+- Monokai

 ## Release Notes

+### [2.0.0] - 2019-06-21

+- Added feature to view documentation inside VSCode.
+- Added themes 'WPDocs', 'One Dark' and 'Monokai' for documentation.
+- Fixed keyboard shortcut not working when trying to invoke search without a selection.

 ### [1.1.2] - 2019-06-18